VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 3. Click
   <img src="../../../assets/images/image2013-11-22_15_28_31.png" />
   to launch wizard.
-4. In the wizardВ Step 1 set import type "ItemAsset", click "Select file", navigate toВ ImportsВ folder and choose the assets import file as template.
+4. In the wizard Step 1 set import type "ItemAsset", click "Select file", navigate to Imports folder and choose the assets import file as template.
 The column delimiter and name will be set automatically.
 Leave other properties default.

 The wizard step should look like on screenshot below: